Skip to main content

 How Cited uses it

-Cited tracks five LLMs via their APIs, each queried with the same set of consumer-authentic prompts.
-The specific model versions and costs are documented in Which LLMs we track.
-Each LLM contributes independently to a brand’s overall visibility score.
+Cited tracks LLMs from OpenAI, Anthropic, Perplexity, Google, and xAI, each queried with the same set of consumer-authentic prompts.
+The full tracked set is documented in Which AI platforms we track.
+Each LLM contributes independently to a brand’s overall visibility picture.